tera-alkahest/alkahest/README.md

 Alkahest finishes initializing, and if everything went fine, you should be able to just start TERA and play.

+If you're playing on TW, you need to log in through the launcher, start Alkahest, and then start the game.

 Note that, by default, Alkahest will adjust your `hosts` file so that the hostname that the TERA launcher fetches the official server list from will be redirected to wherever Alkahest is configured to be listening.
 This is